 is cool and smells so fresh it must be almost clean.
 A slow breeze rustles the trees . . .

 After a few minutes, I sit up straight.
 I'm still alone.
 I stretch, I stretch a good long time.
-Anyone could see me stretch, if they looked.
-Arms crooked up, chest expanded, belly so tight it almost touches my spine, anyone could see me.
+Anyone could see me stretch if they looked.
+Arms crooked up, chest expanded, belly so tight it almost touches my spine, anyone could see me . . .
 I'm alone.
 I arch my lower back, squeeze my buttocks together and open up my legs to show off my bulge.
 I'm wearing my favorite pants for doing this.
 They're light blue, the cloth very thin, very soft, and very clingy.
 My penis pulses.
 Cars go by.
 They're not so far away, but I'm still alone.
 I get up, wander my way slowly back out onto the streets.
 Go up a block, make a right, cut across a vacant lot, skirting pools of streetlight, owling every passing vehicle, truck, car, any make, whatever.
 Until one of them slows.
 Just like I knew one would.
 It pauses at the corner, engine rumbling, then turns left.
 A minute later, so do I. Casting my eyes down the street I see it, still a ways ahead of me but moving slow.
-I saunter towards it, walking not too fast but in an interested way.
+I saunter towards it, walking not too fast, but in an interested way.
 It makes another left at the next corner.
 I do the same, and . . . yes!
 There it is, halfways down the block, pulled up beside the curb, motor thrumming.
 I'm approaching it very slow now, sizing up the driver as I go.
-I see he's going bald.
-I see he has a slight paunch.
-The closer I get he gives me nervous, hungry looks through the windshield.
+Quickly I see he's going bald.
+Quickly I think I detect a slight paunch.
+The closer I get he gives me nervous, hungry glances through the windshield.
 I stop under a streetlight and wait.
+He looks.
 He likes what he sees.
-I can see him liking what he sees.
+From the corner of my eye I can see him liking what he sees.
 His hand motions me towards him.
 I cast a quick glance to either side, then step forward.
 The night is breathless.
 Shadows shift with the moving light.
 The car, a thing of rubber, metal and glass, looms humming shimmying before me.
 I look, I see.
-And I'm not smiling, but he is.
+Some man.
+And I'm not smiling – but he is.
 How could I resist?
 I pull on the door handle and slide in.